itslu666/Pinboard/README.md

     cd Pinboard
     make
 \
-The executable will be in `dist` you can use it in there or move it to somewhere in your path. e.g.:
+The executable will be in `dist` you can use it in there or move it to somewhere in your PATH. e.g.:

     sudo mv dist/pinboard /usr/bin/
 \